 Around the Table of the Lord, God’s people are in communion with Christ and with all who belong to Christ.
 Reconciliation with Christ compels reconciliation with one another.
 All the baptized faithful are welcomed to the Table, and none shall be excluded.
-Coming to the Lord’s Table the faithful are actively to seek reconciliation in every instance of conflict or division between them and their neighbors.
+Coming to the Lord’s Table, the faithful are actively to seek reconciliation in every instance of conflict or division between them and their neighbors.

-In this meal the Church celebrates the joyful feast of the people of God and anticipates the great banquet and marriage supper of the Lamb.
+In this meal, the Church celebrates the joyful feast of the people of God and anticipates the great banquet and marriage supper of the Lamb.
 Brought by the Holy Spirit into Christ’s presence, the Church eagerly expects and prays for the day when Christ shall come in glory and God be all in all.
-Nourished by this hope, the Church rises from the Table and is sent by the power of the Holy Spirit to participate in God’s mission to the world, to proclaim the gospel, to exercise compassion, to work for justice and peace until Christ’s Kingdom shall come at last.
+Nourished by this hope, the Church rises from the Table and is sent by the power of the Holy Spirit to participate in God’s mission to the world, to proclaim the gospel, to exercise compassion, and to work for justice and peace until Christ’s Kingdom shall come at last.

 At South Highland, we celebrate the Lord’s Supper on the first Sunday of each month as well as other occasions, including Wednesdays during Lent, Maundy Thursday, Easter Sunday and Christmas Eve.